 North Ogden is a medium-sized city located in the state of Utah.
 With a population of 20,582 people and three constituent neighborhoods, North Ogden is the 41st largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Ogden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Ogden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Ogden is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in North Ogden who work in office and administrative support (18.63%), management occupations (11.53%), and sales jobs (11.16%).
+There are especially a lot of people living in North Ogden who work in office and administrative support (13.46%), sales jobs (12.15%), and management occupations (9.32%).

 Also of interest is that North Ogden has more people living here who work in computers and math than 95% of the places in the US.

 The people who call North Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Ogden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in North Ogden include German, Scottish, Irish, and Danish.
+Important ancestries of people in North Ogden include English, German, Danish, Irish, and Dutch.

 The most common language spoken in North Ogden is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.